llabake/More-Recipes/README.md

 Set up Database and make migrations by running the following commands.<br>
 - `sequelize db model:create.
 - `create necessary tables in the database.
-- ` equelize db migrate to apply changes in the table.
+- `sequelize db migrate to apply changes in the table.

 #Functionality and Endpoints